clever-junior/ruby-study/README.md

 Ruby study is a repository with random methods and stufs to study the language

-You can fork or clone the repository and play with the challenges, be my guest to create your challenges or tricks!
+You can fork or clone the repository and play with the challenges, change/refactor methods, or anything you want.
+Be my guest to create your challenges or tricks!

 ## Clone the repository